 Why are you—or your brand—on social media?
 What’s your plan?
 Purpose?
 Objective?
 Many marketers get caught up in metrics that don’t matter, such as views and likes.
 Carlos Gil—CEO, keynote speaker, author, and social media consultant—points out that social media is a giant, noisy, digital ocean.
 If those “views” and “likes” aren’t driving conversions, then it’s time to move another direction with your marketing.
 But what direction do you take?
 What should the point of social media marketing be?
-Listen to this episode of Content Callout to hear Carlos share his thoughts on why you should humanize your brand.
+Listen to this episode of The Content Callout to hear Carlos share his thoughts on why you should humanize your brand.

 Outline of This Episode